matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >       python run_analysis.py -d

 which also downloads the locally the input datasets.
+Some general purpose functions to set up the analysis are defined in the `set_up.py` file.

-The several options may be displayed by typing
+The several options for running the analysis may be displayed by typing

 >       python run_analysis.py --help